v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 1. Set Settings > Time & Language > Region > Country or region, to one of the following options:
     - United States, Japan, Germany, Canada, United Kingdom, Ireland, France, Australia, New Zealand.
 1. Restart the Store app.
-1. For the whole device to reflect the change, the device will need to be restarted.
+1. For the whole device to reflect the change, the device needs to be restarted.

 The HoloLens team is working on adding support for more regions.